stiles/police-end-of-watch/README.md

 #### Geographic data

 - `process_officer_locations.py`: Creates a GeoDataFrame from an officer's locations using latitude and longitude coordinates provided by the source, adding a country name and ISO three-digit codes from reference files.
-It then plots a several static maps by the causes — gunfire, terrorist attacks and automobile crashes, among others — and stores them in the `visuals` directory.
+It then plots several static maps facetting by the causes — gunfire, terrorist attacks and automobile crashes, among others — and stores them in the `visuals` directory.

 #### Coming soon